EmilHvitfeldt/xaringancolor/README.md

 ### Code

-A variable for each color have been created.
-These can be used directly in plot such as `geom_abline(..., color = orange)` but they can also be used with **flair**.
+A variable for each color has been created.
+These can be used directly in plots such as with `geom_abline(..., color = orange)` but they can also be used with **flair**.

-Start off with a named chunk with both `include` and `eval` set to `FALSE`.
+Start with a named chunk with both `include` and `eval` set to `FALSE`.
 This is the code you want to highlight

 ``` code
 ``{r mtcars_mean, include=FALSE, eval=FALSE}